lelandshir/quoteGen-sb/readme.md

 ## About

-This is a simple personal project for practice with the Sass CSS preprocessor, DOM manipulation with JavaScript, and learning how to do some cool things with buttons.
+Simple sandbox for practice with JavaScript and Sass

 ## Notes

+- DOM Manipulation && Event Listeners
+- Conditionally setting the CSS w/ terrnary operators
+- Using Twitters API to execute a tweetQuote function
+- Create your own proxy to zap dreaded CORS errors when using free API's

 #### IDE Shortcuts